Shreyaschorge/StickyNotes/README.md

 ## Sticky Notes

 React app to take Sticky Notes.
-Uses JSON-Server as a mock backend.
+Uses JSON-Server as a mock backend hosted on heroku (https://radiant-stream-39786.herokuapp.com/notes).

 To Initialize the Project Follow the following commands